If your husky is skinny or underweight, you’ll want to know why and what the next steps are to get them at a healthy weight again.

 Their products have excellent reviews and are very reasonably priced.
 Check Herbsmith out here on Amazon.com.

-Preferably you use the same brand for the wet food as you are already using for the dry food.
+Preferably you use the same brand for the wet food as you already use for the dry food.
 Using the same brand will ensure the same quality of ingredients as your regular dry kibble.

 Try introducing a small amount and always remember to follow the correct portion sizes.

-Although huskies will never eat more than they need to, it’s still important that YOU know the number of calories and the nutritional breakdown you are giving him.
+Although huskies will never eat more than they need to, it’s still vital that YOU know the number of calories and the nutritional breakdown you are giving him.

-I really recommend Blue Buffalo Limited Ingredient Wet Dog Food.
+I highly recommend Blue Buffalo Limited Ingredient Wet Dog Food.
 This avoids irritating sensitive stomachs.

 It still seems that peanut butter is LOVED by practically every husky, so mixing in a small dollop to your dog’s food will work wonders.